Hybrid bounds for the sup-norm of automorphic forms in higher rank: Introduction

 The so-called convexity bound is given by setting $\delta_1 = \delta_2 = 0$ in the exponents of \eqref{eq-bound-p}, so that we obtain subconvex bounds in both aspects simultaneously.
 The savings in the exponents also have the advantage of being explicit and polynomial in the degree.
 In fact, the proof shows a marginally stronger bound in the spectral aspect, but we have simplified the exponent for aesthetic reasons.

-The assumption in Theorem \ref{thm-main} and Theorem \ref{thm-main-nf} below, that the order $\mathcal{O}$ is locally norm-maximal (see definition in Section \ref{sec-amp}), can be dropped.
-It merely simplifies some technicalities, as discussed in Section \ref{sec-amp}, and it includes nonetheless maximal orders and Eichler orders (and their higher degree generalisations).
-The counting argument does not make use of this assumption.
+There are certain assumptions that can be removed in the statement of Theorem \ref{thm-main}, as well as in the theorems below.
+These include allowing automorphic forms that \emph{transform under characters} and orders that are \emph{not locally norm-maximal}, as noted in Remark \ref{rem-generalisation} after discussing the methods of proof.

 The reason we only work over $\mathbb{Q}$ in Theorem \ref{thm-main} is explained in Remark \ref{rem-fields}.
 It is no loss of generality, but in fact the only field relevant to our problem for the space $\mathfrak{h}^p$ with $p > 2$.
-For the case $p=2$, we prove a bound in full generality.
+For the case $p=2$, we prove a bound over totally real number fields.